ekshore/cargo-leptos-runner/README.md

 # Cargo Leptos Runner
-cargo-leptos-runner is a container image to run CI integrations in for cargo-leptos projects.
+cargo-leptos-runner is a container image to run CI jobs for cargo-leptos projects.

 ## Usage
 The current usage is pretty bare bones.
 The image just has the most recent version of cargo leptos installed, for the appropriate toolchain.